Cliquet Options

 Moving Average Crossover

-The moving average crossover strategy is useful for those trading cliquet options because it can help identify the beginning or strengthening of a trend.
+The moving average crossover strategy may be useful for those trading cliquet options because it can help identify the beginning or strengthening of a trend.
 It involves using a fast-moving average (20 periods) and a slow-moving average (60 periods) on your chart.

 Comparison With Other Options